Corporate Membership

 • Department of Employment (Commonwealth)

-• Department of Environment, Water and Natural Resources (SA)
+• Department for Energy and Mining (SA)

 • Department of Foreign Affairs and Trade (Commonwealth)

-• Department of Industry and Science (Commonwealth)
+• Department of Industry, Science and Resources (Commonwealth)

-• Department of Planning, Transport and Infrastructure (SA)
+• Department for Innovation and Skills (SA)

 • Department of Primary Industries and Regions (SA)